SeishoAbe/NucDeEx/README.md

 # Nuclear Deexcitation Simulator (NucDeEx)
-This is a nuclear deexcitation simulator (NucDeEx) for neutrino interactions and nucleon decays.
+NUcDeEx is a nuclear deexcitation simulator for neutrino interactions and nucleon decays shared in [GitHub](https://github.com/SeishoAbe/NucDeEx).
 It is composed of two parts: [TALYS v1.96](https://tendl.web.psi.ch/tendl_2019/talys.html) and a kinematics simulator based on [ROOT](https://root.cern/).
 Note that this simulator reads files containing branching ratios calculated with TALYS.
 Therefore, the simulator codes themselves are independent of the TALYS code.

 ## Contact
 Seisho Abe (ICRR, the University of Tokyo): seisho@icrr.u-tokyo.ac.jp

 ## Citing NucDeEx
-Please cite this on arXiv [URL](https://arxiv.org/abs/2310.10394).
+**If you use NucDeEx, please always cite this paper [URL](https://arxiv.org/abs/2310.10394).**
 ```
 @misc{abe2023nuclear,
       title={Nuclear deexcitation simulator for neutrino interactions and nucleon decays of $^{12}\text{C}$ and $^{16}\text{O}$ based on TALYS},